joeb-brfc/quiz/README.md

-# 🧠 General Knowledge Quiz – Interactive Web Game
+# 🧠 Think You're a Genius? – General Knowledge Quiz

-This project is a responsive, JavaScript-powered interactive quiz focused on general knowledge.
-It aims to provide users with a fun, educational experience while testing their memory and trivia skills.
-Players receive instant feedback and can track their score as they progress.
+An interactive web-based quiz that tests your general knowledge with multiple-choice questions.
+Clean design, responsive layout, and instant visual feedback to keep users engaged.

 ---